 There are certain desserts that are so easy to make and so stupendously rewarding that they should be at the very top of your list for special occasions.

-Panna cotta is definitely one of them.
+Italian panna cotta is definitely one of them.

 Let’s not beat around the bush: Italians have the corner on the market when it comes creating something amazing from only a few good ingredients.
 Panna cotta literally means "cooked cream," and that's about all it is!

 This panna cotta is like serving berries and cream, but fancier.
 Since you're not using any eggs, you can really taste the delicate flavor of the cream.
 The barely-set custard also has a luxurious, silky texture that feels so elegant.